chharvey/counterpoint/docs/reference/types.md

 The values in a tuple are called **items** (the actual values) or **entries** (the slots the values are stored in).
 The number of entries in a tuple is called its **count**.
 The count of a tuple is fixed and known at compile-time, as is the type of each entry in the tuple.
+Tuples are heterogeneous, meaning they can be declared with different entry types.
-If the tuple is mutable, the entries of the tuple may be reassigned, but only to values of the correct type.
+If a tuple is mutable, the entries of the tuple may be reassigned, but only to values of the correct type.

 For example, the tuple `[3, 4.0, 'seven']` has an integer in the first position at index `0`, followed by a float at index `1`, followed by a string at index `2`.
 Its count is 3.